uwescience/neuroinformatics/_posts/2017-10-08-code-review.md

   design, to accommodate and enable use-cases that were not on the code author's mind when they initially wrote the software.

-4. *Read the details - focus on the math*
+4. *Read the details - focus on the math*:
   Scientific software often implements mathematical ideas.
 If it is called for, make sure that you understand the mathematical ideas that are implemented and the ways in which the math got transferred to code.
 From my own experience, this is one of the hardest things to do in review, and a common source of error (for me!) in writing code.

-5. *Read the details - focus on performance*
+5. *Read the details - focus on performance*:
   When going through the code on this pass, take a look at parts of the code that look like they might be performance bottle-necks.
 This is particularly easy if the code author has pointed out performance issues and potential